studley13/studley13.github.io/_posts/2018-07-29-home-rolled-containers.md

+---
+layout: post
+title: Home rolled Linux Containers
+tags:
+	- container
+	- linux
+	- virtual machine
+	- centos
+	- rust
+	- namespace
+tagline: A simple Rust containerisation tool.
+...

+The code for this tool is availble on github at [xurtis/container][container].

+---

 I've spoken about Linux containers before.
 There are a small set of system calls in Linux (namely _clone(2)_, _unshare(2)_, and _setns(2)_) which provide mechanisms to contol which namespace the running process